surlabs/assStackQuestion/README.md

 cdn.mathjax.org or downloaded to your own web server.
 It has to be configured in ILIAS:

 1. Administration > Third Party Software > MathJax
-2. Enable MathJax and enter the URL to MathJax (local or proposed cdn)
+2. Enable MathJax and enter the URL to MathJax (Currently only MathJax rendered in browser option is supported)
 3. Save

 ### Installation steps